ayla-marie/Typing-game/README.md

 # Typing-game

-Following a tutorial to develop a typing game.
-Modifying it to target Kindergarten level standards, with letter matching, sightwords (Journeys) and sightword sentences.
-Instead of timing typing capability for ending the game, the game ends when the list runs out and records the time to type as the score.
+Based off of the tutorial for typing-game from bradtraversy.

+A typing game intended to target kindergarteners to help them learn to math upper and lower case letters on the keyboard, type their sightwords, and type basic sentences using a capital, spacing, and a period.

+Modifications were made in times, scoring, and the levels were shifted from decreasing available time to changing the array of words that are presented to the gamer.